In this chapter, you will learn about:

 The world has over 150 different currencies, from the Afghanistan afghani and the Albanian lek all the way through the alphabet to the Zambian kwacha and the Zimbabwean dollar.
 For international economic transactions, households or firms will wish to exchange one currency for another.
 Perhaps the need for exchanging currencies will come from a German firm that exports products to Russia, but then wishes to exchange the Russian rubles it has earned for euros, so that the firm can pay its workers and suppliers in Germany.
 Perhaps it will be a South African firm that wishes to purchase a mining operation in Angola, but to make the purchase it must convert South African rand to Angolan kwanza.
 Perhaps it will be an American tourist visiting China, who wishes to convert U.S. dollars to Chinese yuan to pay the hotel bill.

 Exchange rates can sometimes change very swiftly.
-For example, in the United Kingdom the pound was worth $2 in U.S. currency in spring 2008, but was worth only $1.40 in U.S. currency six months later.
+For example, in the United Kingdom the pound was worth about $1.50 just before the nation voted to leave the European Union (also known as the Brexit vote), in June 2016; the pound fell to $1.37 just after the vote and continued falling to reach 30-year lows a few months later.
 For firms engaged in international buying, selling, lending, and borrowing, these swings in exchange rates can have an enormous effect on profits.

 This chapter discusses the international dimension of money, which involves conversions from one currency to another at an exchange rate.
-An exchange rate is nothing more than a price—that is, the price of one currency in terms of another currency—and so they can be analyzed with the tools of supply and demand.
+An exchange rate is nothing more than a price—that is, the price of one currency in terms of another currency—and so we can analyze it with the tools of supply and demand.
 The first module of this chapter begins with an overview of foreign exchange markets: their size, their main participants, and the vocabulary for discussing movements of exchange rates.
 The following module uses demand and supply graphs to analyze some of the main factors that cause shifts in exchange rates.
 A final module then brings the central bank and monetary policy back into the picture.
-Each country must decide whether to allow its exchange rate to be determined in the market, or have the central bank intervene in the exchange rate market.
+Each country must decide whether to allow the market to determine its exchange rate, or have the central bank intervene.
 All the choices for exchange rate policy involve distinctive tradeoffs and risks.